opendocsg/slw-judgments-backfill/2006_SGHC_64/report.md

 130    It was for the Defence to establish diminished responsibility although its burden was to establish this on a balance of probabilities and not beyond any reasonable doubt.

-131    In _Zailani bin Ahmad v PP_ [2005] 1 SLR 356 (“ _Zailani_ ”) the Court of Appeal reaffirmed the three limbs that an accused person has to satisfy to establish diminished responsibility.
+131    In _Zailani bin Ahmad v PP_ <span class="citation">[2005] 1 SLR 356</span> (“ _Zailani_ ”) the Court of Appeal reaffirmed the three limbs that an accused person has to satisfy to establish diminished responsibility.
 They are:

  (a) He was suffering from an abnormality of mind.